YidingPi/MSR/README.md

 # Motivation and Background
 Open-source software repositories are the backbone of modern software development, enabling collaboration, innovation, and the dissemination of knowledge across the globe.
 Platforms like GitHub have revolutionized the way developers share and contribute to code, fostering a vibrant community that continuously pushes the boundaries of technology.
 Concurrently, Software Heritage plays a pivotal role in archiving and preserving this wealth of software knowledge for future generations, aiming to collect and safeguard all publicly available source code.

-Despite the critical roles these platforms play, there exists a knowledge gap in understanding how search results from GitHub and Software Heritage compare in terms of repository characteristics, metadata quality, and relevance to search queries.
-Developers, researchers, and archivists often rely on these search tools to discover repositories for various purposes, such as code reuse, academic studies, or historical preservation.
+Despite the critical roles these platforms play, there exists a knowledge gap in understanding how search results from GitHub and Software Heritage compare in terms of repository characteristics, metadata quality, and relevance to search keywords.
+Developers and researchers often rely on these search tools to discover repositories for various purposes, such as code reuse, academic studies, or historical preservation.
 However, discrepancies between the platforms' search functionalities may lead to incomplete or non-optimal results, impacting the efficiency and effectiveness of these endeavors.

 The motivation for this study arises from the need to systematically analyze and comprehend the differences and overlaps in repository search results between GitHub and Software Heritage.